 Our clearing firm, National Financial Services (NFS), backs up our important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within 8 business hours.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have been advised by our clearing firm that its objective is to restore its own operations and be able to complete existing transactions and accept new transactions and payments within eight business hours.

-An IT crisis team will respond to LTCO and LTAM disruptions that effect only our companies, such as computer virus.
+An IT crisis team will respond to LTCO and LTAM disruptions that affect only our companies, such as computer virus.
 If and when such a disruption takes place, we intend to restore all critical services within one day after the disruption occurs.
 Depending on the nature of the problem, it may take longer for us to resume operations in one or more services during any particular disruption.

 Disruptions that affect a single building

 Significant business disruptions, such as a fire can vary in scope, such as only a single building housing our firm or the business district where our firm is located.
 Our plan calls for a response involving multiple locations.
 We will resume services by moving key employees to other locations.
 Certain other employees may work remotely by connecting to the Ladenburg network.
 Therefore, we will transfer responsibilities for certain operations and support services to other branch offices.
 Nevertheless, we expect to resume operations in all critical services areas within one day after the disruption, although it may take longer to continue doing business in one or more critical areas depending on the availability of data and applications.

 Disruptions affecting the entire city or business district

 If a significant disruption, such as terrorist attacks, cuts off access to our main office we expect to resume critical services by utilizing our other branch locations and staff.
 As stated above, certain key employees will be deployed to other locations or work remotely in order to handle certain operational functions and provide customer support.
 It may take us longer than one day to recover depending on the availability of data and applications and the speed in which we can relocate employees.